opensearch-project/project-website/_posts/2022-03-24-opensearch-java-runtime.markdown

 ### Benchmarking JDKs

-Before switching JVMs we wanted to understand the performance impact of upgrading to JDK 17.
+Before switching JVMs Engineers wanted to understand the performance impact of upgrading to JDK 17.
 Benchmarking tests were run across JDK 8, 11, 14, 15, and 17 with both the x64 and ARM versions of OpenSearch-min.
-We primarily evaluated latency and throughput.
+Latency and throughput were evaluated.
 JDK 17 consistently outperformed the rest of JDKs.
 JDK 15 was the closest to the metrics of JDK 17, followed by JDK 8 and 11.
 Meanwhile, JDK 14 was significantly slower than the other choices.
-Based on the results, JDK 17 was decisively the best option for running OpenSearch and we are looking forward to shipping it by default in OpenSearch 2.0.
+Based on the results, JDK 17 was decisively the best option for running OpenSearch and the team is looking forward to shipping it by default in OpenSearch 2.0.
 See [OpenSearch#1276](https://github.com/opensearch-project/OpenSearch/issues/1276) for details and numbers.

 ### No-JDK Distributions